 Finding the Best Places to Retire Since 2006!

-Along the Rocky Mountains' front range in scenic northern Colorado, Loveland (population 76,000) is known as the "Sweetheart City" and often lands on "best places to live" lists.
-It is sometimes considered a bedroom community of larger Fort Collins (population 160,000 and home to Colorado State University), but it is its own city, a pretty place laid out around man-made Lake Loveland with majestic mountains as the western backdrop.
+Along the Rocky Mountains' front range in scenic northern Colorado, Loveland (population 80,000) is known as the "Sweetheart City" and often lands on "best places to live" lists.
+It is sometimes considered a bedroom community of larger Fort Collins (population 170,000 and home to Colorado State University), but it is its own city, a pretty place laid out around man-made Lake Loveland.
+The majestic Rocky Mountains loom to the west.

-An up and coming artist community, comprised primarily of sculptors, showcases its work at the annual summer Art in the Park event.
+An up and coming artist community showcases its work at the annual summer Art in the Park event.
 The Rialto Theater is the venue for local live performances, including ballet and musical presentations.
-The Loveland Public Library houses a technology center with free wi-fi access and a variety of classes.
+The Loveland Public Library houses a technology center with free wi-fi and a variety of classes.

 COLT provides local bus transportation.
 The regular fare is $1.25 per ride, but people age 60 and better ride for 60 cents.
 Monthly passes are available.
 RTD, the Regional Transportation District, provides bus transportation north to Fort Collins and south to Denver.
 Denver International Airport is an hour away.